baishalidutta/Pneumonia-Detection/README.md

 ## Usage

-Enter into the `source` directory to execute the following source codes.
+In the `source` directory, you can execute the following source codes:

 * To generate the model on your own, run